localz/spotz-sdk-android/README.md

         <service android:name="com.localz.proximity.ble.services.BleHeartbeat" />

-  3. Initialize the SDK by providing your application ID and client key:
+  3. Initialize the SDK by providing your application ID and client key (as shown on Spotz console):

         Spotz.getInstance().initialize(context, // Your context
                 "your-application-id",          // Your application ID goes here